-Housing Authority of Baltimore County will create a clean and safe environment for their older adults by expanding their Housekeeping Assistance Program and case management services.
+Housing Authority of Baltimore City will create a clean and safe environment for their older adults by expanding their Housekeeping Assistance Program and case management services.

 St. Ambrose Housing Aid Center will expand case management services, referrals to internal and external resources, and estate planning through their Baltimore home repair program to provide additional supports to older adults wishing to stay in their aging homes.